informatik01/edisoft-project/EdisoftWebApp/trunk/README.txt

 project for the details related to all the preparations required to successfully populate the database tables with the invoice documents' data.

-Just copy the WAR archive EdisoftWebApp.war contained in the "dist" folder to the $CATALINA_HOME/webapps directory and start the Apache Tomcat server.

 In the EdisoftXMLProcessor project "db" folder there a "schema" SQL script.
 Look for the part that creates "users" table and insert the appropriate data.
-Feel free to modify them as needed.
+You must store not raw passwords, but salted password hashes.
+There is special field for the salt used to encode the related password.
+You can use Secure Password Encoder application to encode passwords and get salted password hash and the salt.
+Secure Password Encoder can be found in the SecurePasswordEncoder project.
+See the "dist" folder inside the SecurePasswordEncoder for the executable JAR file.

+You may want to configure some details of this web application using properties files found inside WAR archive in WEB-INF/Classes directory.
+For instance to configure logging use log4j.properties found there and s.o.

-You must supply the coorect login and password to acces restricted admin area.
+You must supply the correct login and password to access restricted admin area.
-When you log in, click in the above menu on "Manage Documents" to see the list of all currently availbale invoice data.
+When you log in, click in the above menu on "Manage Documents" to see the list of all currently available invoice data.
 You can sort it by clicking on the column headers, see more or less records using pagination menu.
 You can see the details related to the concrete invoice by clicking on any of the table's rows.
 -------------------------------------------------------------------------------